Programme/Approved Electives for 2020/21

 Intended Learning Outcomes

-find specific, predictable information in everyday material such as advertisements, menus and timetables written mainly in basic scripts. will be achieved by assessments: 1,2handle short social exchanges. will be achieved by assessments: 1,2,3catch the main points in short, clear simple messages and announcements. will be achieved by assessments: 1,4describe in simple terms their background related to work or study. will be achieved by assessments: 1,2,3recognize and act upon cultural differences encountered in everyday situations and demonstrate knowledge of different socio-linguistic registers. will be achieved by assessments: 1,2,3,4develop and reflect upon strategies for successful language learning will be achieved by assessments: 1
+find specific, predictable information in everyday material such as advertisements, menus and timetables written mainly in basic scripts: 2catch the main points in short, clear simple messages and announcements: 1,2describe in simple terms their background related to work or study: 1,2recognize and act upon cultural differences encountered in everyday situations and demonstrate knowledge of different socio-linguistic registers: 2handle short social exchanges: 1

 Description of Module Assessment

 Spoken interaction assessmentA 5-6 minute spoken interaction assessment to test speaking (productive) and listening (receptive) skills.
 Task may include role play, presentation, question and answer, description and similar.
 If assessments are organised in pairs or groups individual marks will be awarded to each student and the total time allowed will be 5-6 minutes per student.2: Exam weighted 50%

 1 hour reading/writingExamination testing writing and reading skills and the command of active and passive vocabulary from the topic areas studied.